 As discussed above, IP practitioners have many tools at their disposal to advise and serve their clients in identifying and protecting intellectual property while accommodating the unique demands of the various agile software development methodologies employed by such clients.
 These approaches are not mutually exclusive and can be applied in various combinations to provide robust IP protection.
 For example, software developed through an agile process can be protected by an NDA, copyright, trade secret (in whole or in part), and multiple, modular template-based provisional applications followed by at least one nonprovisional application.
 Agile software development—like other innovations produced by various R&D methodologies—demands a multifaceted IP strategy, client engagement, and frequent monitoring by IP counsel.

-Figure 4: IP Rhythm within and Agile Environment
+IP Rhythm within and Agile Environment

-As shown in figure 4, the goal of the practitioner should be to mirror the client’s agile development methodology with the six considerations discussed above.
+The goal of the practitioner should be to mirror the client’s agile development methodology with the six considerations discussed above.
 This results in an IP-educated development team entering into the planning phase where initial IP priorities are identified.
 In the sprint phase, inventions can be mined, and in the user review phase, provisional filings are made.
 During the retrospective phase, IP protection strategies can be reviewed, confirmed, and finalized.
 Using this rhythm, each iteration of the agile project provides a subsequent opportunity to further refine the IP capture/protection strategy.
 The resulting product can then be reviewed prior to release to identify further opportunities for (domestic and international) patent filings and other protection mechanisms (e.g., trademark and copyright registrations, end-user license agreements, etc.).

 More and more clients from enterprises of all sizes and from varying industries are producing (and will begin to produce) software using agile development methodologies as they seek to produce higher-quality software faster.
 While the adoption of these agile approaches has no effect on IP rights themselves,it does affect how IP practitioners should counsel their clients.That is, IP rights are IP rights, and the basic requirements for their registration and enforcement obviously remain unchanged.
 But, if the First Commandment of Business—“know thy customer”—is a guide, IP practitioners should educate themselves about the agile methodologies their clients use to innovate, and be more nimble in their approach to counseling and securing IP rights for such agilist clients.